It can also cause physical symptoms of pain, appetite changes, and sleep problems.

-The Centers for Disease Control and Prevention (CDC) found that nearly 10 percent of adults age 40-59 had depression over a 3-year study period.
-But despite its prevalence, depression isn't always easy to identify.
+The Centers for Disease Control and Prevention (CDC) found that nearly 10 percent of adults aged 40 to 59 years had depression between 2009 and 2012.
+However, despite its prevalence, depression isn't always easy to identify.

 Symptoms and causes of depression can vary widely from person to person.
 Gender may also play an important role in why a person is affected by depression, and what it feels like to them.